Upcoming dates February 28 -april 12, 2022

 What is Christian life like on the program?

-Your Christian faith, and spiritual formation will be an essential piece of your time with Galilea.
-Our assistant director Anna Babcox is in charge of facilitating fellows’ connections with local churches, and coordinating weekly Bible study and Christian fellowship.
+Your Christian faith, and spiritual formation are essential parts of your time with Galilea.
+Our staff prioritize facilitating fellows’ connections with local churches, and coordinating weekly Bible study and Christian fellowship.

 How long has the Galilea Fellowship been running?